CianMRoche/CianMRoche.github.io/_pages/caustica-documentation.md

 A mathematically point-like source for simulating quasars or other compact objects.
 The source position $(c_x, c_y)$ is specified in the source plane; the simulator finds all image positions $\{\theta_i\}$ by solving the lens equation $\beta(\theta) = (c_x, c_y)$ numerically, then draws a circle of fixed angular radius $\sigma$ at each $\theta_i$ in the image plane.

 Image positions are found via a two-stage algorithm: a coarse grid search using sign-change topology to locate starting guesses, followed by Newton–Raphson refinement with backtracking line search until $\lvert F(\theta)\rvert^2 \lt 10^{-14}$ arcsec².
 Each converged solution is deduplicated.
-Because the circles are drawn in the image plane with fixed size, they are not stretched or sheared by lensing — this is appropriate for modelling the PSF-limited appearance of a quasar image.
+Because the circles are drawn in the image plane with fixed size, they are not stretched or sheared by lensing; this is appropriate for modelling the PSF-limited appearance of a quasar image.

 > Einstein rings and arc-shaped images do not appear in this mode.
 Use a Gaussian or uniform circle source for extended-emission lensing.
 Highly demagnified images (such as the central odd image of an SIE lens) may be missed by the grid search.

+The grid spacing used for image finding is set in the Settings tab under **Point Source**.
+Finer spacing finds images more reliably near caustics but is slower; the default is 20 mas.

 ### Pasted image